towolf/towolf.github.com/docs/PsychHardware/EyelinkToolbox/EyelinkBasic/EyelinkInitDefaults.markdown

       If set, pixel coordinates are send to eyetracker

 and fill it with some sensible values.
-Note that these values are only used by the m\-file versions of dotrackersetup and dodriftcorrect.
+Note that these values are only used by the m-file versions of dotrackersetup and dodriftcorrect.